G-Wang/Tacotron-pytorch-1/README.md

 2. (Tensorflow) acetylSv's [implementation](https://github.com/acetylSv/GST-tacotron)
 3. (Pytorch)    soobinseo's [implementaition](https://github.com/soobinseo/Tacotron-pytorch)

-Finally, I have to say this work is highly based on Kyubyong's work, so you are a tensorflower, you may want to see his work.
+Finally, I have to say this work is highly based on Kyubyong's work, so if you are a tensorflow user, you may want to see his work.
+Also, feel free to send pull requests!